the-plaid-agency/pantheon-docs/README.md

 ## Pantheon Account Setup

-In order to access the hosting environment for the Damar website, you will need an account for your develper on our hosting platform: Pantheon.
+In order to access the hosting environment for the website, you will need an account for your develper on our hosting platform: Pantheon.

 - We will need to create a developer account for you in order to access the hosting database.
 If your developer doesn't have one yet, please contact us.
+We will send an invite.
-- You will need to create a `SSH Key` if you haven't done so already and add it to your Pantheon account profile in order to connect to the website via Git or SFTP.
+- You will need to [create a SSH Key](https://pantheon.io/docs/ssh-keys/) if you haven't done so already and add it to your Pantheon account profile in order to connect to the website via Git or SFTP.

 Once your account is created, you will have full adminstrative control of the website.

-## Introduction to Pantheon
+## Pantheon Concepts

 Pantheon is unlike a traditional web host in that it isn't a shared hosting platform.
 It's more akin to what you'd find on Github.
 Each Pantheon website consists of a `Development`, `Test`, and `Live` branch of the website.
 Each of these branches has an entirely isolated filesystem and database.
 So don't think of them as being connected, but rather clones of each other.

 The Pantheon workflow is also rather unique, as you are unable to write to new or existing files on the Test or Live branches of the website.
 This means that you can't upload plugins or make changes to template or theme files directly on the Live site.
 You'll notice this is reflected in the Wordpress Dashboard, as certain options are removed, such as the `Theme Editor`, or the `Add New Plugin` button.
 However, once you work on the Dev branch, you'll notice all of these options are back in place where you'd expect them.
 Wordpress websites on Pantheon have custom plugins running in the background that help accomplish features like this.

-## Pantheon Branches
+### Pantheon Branches

 Most of the time, your developer be working on the `Live` branch of the website.
 This is the branch of the website that external users visit, and it is also the branch that all the employees/staff/users login to in order to add and edit new content.
 The `Test` and `Dev` branches are used only for developers and/or system administrators.
 Here are the URLs for the dashboard and branches: